MinetestForFun/server-minetestforfun/mods/mobs/README.txt

 Changelog:

-1.18- Added docile_by_day flag so that monsters will not attack automatically during daylight hours unless hit first 1.17- Added 'dogshoot' attack type, shoots when out of reach, melee attack when in reach, also api tweaks and self.reach added
+1.19- Chickens now drop egg items instead of placing the egg, also throwing eggs result in 1/8 chance of spawning chick 1.18- Added docile_by_day flag so that monsters will not attack automatically during daylight hours unless hit first 1.17- Added 'dogshoot' attack type, shoots when out of reach, melee attack when in reach, also api tweaks and self.reach added
 1.16- Mobs follow multiple items now, Npc's can breed